 If you have been injured in a hit-and-run accident, you may have suffered serious injuries that resulted in costly medical bills and other expenses.
 However, these difficulties can worsen when it becomes uncertain of who will pay for your injuries and losses.

-Fortunately, a personal injury lawyer Fort Worth may be able to help you recover the compensation you deserve after a serious auto accident.
+Fortunately, a personal injury lawyer in Fort Worth may be able to help you recover the compensation you deserve after a serious auto accident.
 At Anderson Cummings, we dedicate ourselves to fighting for the rights of injury victims.
-We can discuss the options you may have available during a free, no obligation consultation.
+We can discuss the options you may have available during a free, no-obligation consultation.